What Role Does Peer Mentorship Play in the Social Integration of Individuals with Autism Spectrum Disorder?

 Autism is often characterized by difficulties in social interaction.
 However, that doesn’t mean individuals with ASD can’t learn and improve their social skills.
 With the right support and education, they can make significant strides towards integrating more effectively with their peers.

-Sujet a lire : Can Digital Storytelling Workshops Promote Emotional Healing in Trauma Survivors?
+A lire en complément : Can Digital Storytelling Workshops Promote Emotional Healing in Trauma Survivors?

 Role of Peer Mentorship